elenamene/bout-time/README.md

 * Improved layout with the use of stack views.

 * Created a .plist to store the TV series.
+Each TV series is a dictionary with title, year and URL.